vitalis/claude-code-marketplace/README.md

 Contributions are welcome!
 Whether you're submitting a plugin, fixing a bug, or improving documentation, we appreciate your help.

 See [docs/development.md](docs/development.md) for development setup and technical details.

+## Important Notes

+This marketplace is a **directory service only**.
+We don't host plugin files - your plugin must be hosted in its own repository or accessible via a public URL.
+This marketplace simply provides a centralized registry to help users discover and install your plugin from its source.

+When you submit a plugin, you're adding a reference to your plugin's location, not uploading the plugin itself.

 ## License